 What is CBD and How Does It Work?

-CBD (or cannabidiol) is one of the two major components in cannabis.
+CBD (or cannabidiol) is one of the two major components of cannabis.
 Unlike the other compound, THC, CBD lacks psychoactive properties, meaning it won’t make you feel high in a way THC does.
 CBD may balance out THC by modulating its psychoactivity in the brain.

 CBD interacts with major receptors in the endocannabinoid system; the prime regulatory network in all animals.
 These receptors send messages throughout the body, delivering signals for the brain to interpret.
 The functioning of your brain is largely dependent on these signals; this way, it can regulate important processes throughout the body, allowing it to maintain homeostasis — a fancy term for biochemical balance.